overcastsoftware/framtal/docs/index.md

 The backend API is available at `http://localhost:3001/graphql`.
 The GraphQL implementation provides queries and mutations that can be used to fetch applications and alter them.

+## Application operations

-## Get an application with all the data needed for the frontpage of the application
+### Get an application with all the data needed for the frontpage of the application

 ```graphql
 query GetApplicationsByFamilyNumber {